Volvo XC60 Review 2025

 With the rear seats in place, the Volvo XC60 will hold 483 litres of luggage when filled to the window line.
 By comparison, a Jaguar F-Pace can swallow 650 litres, while an Audi Q5 can hold 610 litres.

 While the Volvo XC60 might seem expensive, these concerns will be forgotten about once you see its interior.
-Volvo is serious about being a premium brand, and the quality of materials used throughout the XC60 reflects that aspiration.
+Volvo has truly broken into the premium-brand space, and the quality of materials used throughout the XC60 reflects that status.

 Volvo was an early adopter of the trend for using a multimedia touchscreen to control the majority of interior functions.
 This means the Swedish brand has had several years to refine its setup.

-The portrait-oriented 9.0-inch infotainment screen is still not the most user-friendly system, however.
+The portrait-oriented 9.0-inch infotainment screen in most examples is still not the most user-friendly system, however.
 Every major function has to be operated through it, including the climate control settings.
 Although the cabin temperature options are permanently on the screen, the icons themselves are relatively small.

 Other settings require trips through multiple menus, which can be fiddly to do while driving.
 At least the 12.3-inch digital driver’s display is smart and easy to use, albeit with less customisation options than offered by the likes of Audi and Porsche.